SystemSpace/Compendium/compendium.rst

   Some go down to 9, some go up to 25.
 Some don't even use body age, but soul age.

+Do people care about their relatives even after they die?
+Would it be common too keep in contact with your previous life's parents for example if you died before them?
+  Yes.
+By accessing Infinity, etc.

+What is the naming convention in LFE?
+  The most common are First/Last, and First/Middle/Secondary/Last.

 Are transgenders allowed in LFE?
   Nobody really cares about sexuality other than to have offspring.